determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 Generating results of the desired quality is often a balancing act:

+* Training images are resized to 512 x 512 pixels and can optionally center-cropped ( see `const_advanced.yaml`).
+Resizing your training images accordingly will lead to the most consistent results.
-* The provided config files only run for 100 SGD steps and are intended for quick demonstration.
+* The provided config files do not use many SGD steps and are intended for quick demonstration.
-  Increase the `max_length` field, and other training hyperparameters, for more finely tuned results.
+  Increase the `max_length` field, and adjust other training hyperparameters, for more finely tuned results.
 * There is generally a tradeoff between how faithfully the training images are reproduced and how well they can be incorporated into the desired scene.
+Over-training may lead to perfect-likeness, while also overwhelming all other elements in your chosen prompt.
 * Prompts are very sensitive to word order.
 Stable Diffusion pays much more attention to words at the beginning of a prompt than it does to words at the end.